CheyenneWing/Joey_NMT_ood_tutorial/docs/index.md

 <p> The complete tsv file and working code can be accessed here <a>https://github.com/CheyenneWing/Preparing-Data-for-Joey-NMT-Toolkit/tree/main/docs</a>
 </p>
-<h4><span style="color:Black"><i>This research was funded by NSF-DEL and NSF-GRFP.
+<p><span style="color:Black"><i>This research was funded by NSF-DEL and NSF-GRFP.
 Other contributers include Dr. Graham Neubig and Dr. Antonios Anastasopoulos.
 Copywrite for the bible translation used is held by © 2010, Wycliffe Bible Translators, Inc. All rights reserved.
- </i></span></h4>
+ </i></span></p>